CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

 ## Review
 In this lab you have completed the following tasks:
-- Monitor and Analyze Content for Compliance
+- Image Moderation: Tested single and bulk images for safety, self-harm, and AI-generated content.
+- Text Moderation: Analyzed safe and harmful text, including misspellings, with bulk testing.
+- Conclusion: Azure AI Content Safety enhances content moderation for compliance and safer digital spaces.

 ### You have successfully completed the lab.